paobranco/A-REACT/README.md

 This repository is organized as follows:

-**Code folder** - contains all the code for reproducing the experiments described in the paper;
+**Code folder** - contains all the code for reproducing the experiments described in the paper

-**Figures folder** - contains all the figures obtained from the experimental evaluation on 20 real world data sets;
+**Figures folder** - contains all the figures obtained from the experimental evaluation on 8 data sets

-**Data folder** - contains the 20 regression data sets used in the experiments carried out;
+**Data folder** - contains the 8 data sets used in the experiments carried out